Luke-Skycrawler/CS6640/A2/report_2.md

 After getting a binary image, I crop it to the region (62, 117) -(192, 234).
 This gives the central 1/3 region in width which is between the cap and the label in height.
 Then I computed gradient $g_x, g_y$ in x and y direction on the cropped, binarized image .

 ![](binaized.png)
+**Figure 2.1.1.
+Binarized r channel with threshold 0.5922.
+Detection region is framed in red.**

 I used the criterion `gx == 0 && gy < 0` to detect the horizontal upper boundary of the liquid-filled region.
 After this filtering, there was only the surface line and a few noise pixels left.
 For the final step, I took the median of the y-coordinate for the remaining pixels for the detected water level.
 For the corner case where there is not enough pixels (< 40) left, it is probably an empty bottle, and we set the liquid level to 255, which means very much underfilled.